shaileshaanand/competester/README.md

 # competester

-A python cli tool to test a program against test cases for some desired output.
+*A python cli tool to test competitive programming solutions(code) against multiple test cases and measure execution time.*
+This tool becomes handy when the programmer is dealing with a problem having larger amount of test cases.

 <img src="https://raw.githubusercontent.com/shaileshaanand/competester/master/docs/images/first.svg"/>